 …including obesity and metabolic syndrome — a cluster of conditions that includes increased blood pressure, high blood sugar, excess body fat around the waist and abnormal cholesterol levels.
 Too much sitting also seems to increase the risk of death from cardiovascular disease and cancer.

-Here are some ways I’ve been working on this in the last few years.
-And please trust me when I say that I struggle as much to get off the couch as anyone.
-I’m not naturally a mover.
-I am normally still and quite content to sit and read for hours.
-I have to force myself to move around, but when I do I find that I feel so much better, so I’ve learned to incorporate a few small habits into my routine.
+Trust me when I say that I struggle as much to get off the couch as anyone.
+Content to sit and read for hours, I’m not naturally a mover.
+I have to force myself to move around.
+But when I do, I find that I feel so much better.

 3) Go outside every day